Luke5273/Ainsley-TG/Locations/General Structures/District Hideout.md

 			- if a wrong level object is used more than once, stone golem creature spawns from surrounding wall
 		- The bottom is the common area, bar/mess-esque in the centre with some offices along the walls.
 			- Generally lively, places up until now have been completely barren
+		- Bottom and top floors are about 4000sqft
 	- Individual floors
 		- The floors themselves are varied from place to place
 		- Examples of low security level areas would be